fboucquez/symbol-bootstrap/docs/start.md

   --noPassword
       When provided, Bootstrap will not use a password, so private keys will be stored in plain text.
 Use with caution.

+  --offline
+      If --offline is used, Bootstrap resolves the configuration without querying the running network.

   --password=password
       A password used to encrypt and decrypt private keys in preset files like addresses.yml and preset.yml.
 Bootstrap